 Just past Seltun is Grænavatn (Green lake) which is also worth a visit.

-Kleifarvatn can be tricky to photograph a lot of the landscape is pretty ugly with some grotesque shapes that make a regular composition difficult.
+Kleifarvatn can be tricky to photograph.
+A lot of the landscape is ugly with some grotesque shapes that make a regular composition difficult.
 Luckily there is a lot to explore mostly on the road side of the lake.

 The lake side is littered with caves which can be interesting in Winter and can provide welcome shelter from the changeable weather.
 Here we have some Winter icicles on the left and the cover for The Icelandic Naked Yoga Project on the right – by Hanna Birna Geirmundsdóttir (model: Vesna).
 This picture was shot from a cave on a rainy day.